-You will be allocated an email account for internal and external email.
-To access your emails you should go to the following link - http://portal.office.com/
+Pupils are allocated an email account for internal and external email.
+All pupils are by default configured to access their Charterhouse email via the Internet.
+To do so, from an Internet browser, you should go to the following link - http://portal.office.com/